BlackFoundryCom/noto-source-reorganization/README.md

 If you don't have them already installed in your OS, you can download them from github and install them with pip3, using the  `pip3 install -e .` command once in the folder.

+## Convert sources as UFO3s + designspace
+The /script folder contains a script called "maintainSources.py" thant convert any source put in the /sandbox folder into UFO3s+designspace in a folder named accordingly to the font family name inside the /src folder.